favstats/TidyTuesday-1/TT.4.10.18/README.md

 I really like heat maps.
 I like how they look.
 I like how data looks clustered.
 I used pheatmap to create a clustered heat map of the average salary by position for each year.
 I clustered based on position.
 This exercise reminded me how diffiuclt some packages can be to work with.
 I couldn't fix the legend labels into dollar amounts.
 I used a function I had found previously to angle the column labels, which makes them infinitely more readable.

 I was trying to view the .tiff file that was the output for the heat map.
 Github says it's too big.
 I'm trying it again as a .png.
 After trying it as a .png, I realized that the labels are being cut off at the end of the graphic.
 I'm going to assume this is because I used a custom function to change the labels.
 I set the height & width manually in the pheatmap function.
+Code - pheatmap.Rmd.
+Figure - pheatmap.tiff,  pheatmap.png.

-My next goal is to try something that plots all the data instead of the averages.
-I'm trying to decide what visualization would be best for that.
+I wrote a second script to play around with the data.
+The first plot is all the salaries plotted by year.
+I kept this plot mostly because I liked how it looked.
+Figure - scatter.year.salary.pdf.
+The next plot is a scatter plot of the top 100 salaries overall.
+The size of the point indicates the salary amount.
+Figure - scatter.year.position.pdf.
+The last one is a histogram of the count of salaries in the top 100 borken down by position and year.
+Figure - count.top100.pdf.
+Code - scatter.all.Rmd

 Data